Tax Refund? Consider the benefits of investing in original art.

 As a painter I live in a constant state of awareness and painting is about making people see, it’s about passion for life and all that surrounds, it is about connection to the vibrational systems of Earth and all it’s beauty.
 Art is an extension of the nature, no matter what it is we humans create, it is all ultimately inspired by nature.
 I am privileged to live a life of bleeding my heart out onto the canvas, and writing visual stories for future generations to enjoy.

 While there are many options when it comes to investing your tax refund, I encourage you to take a some of that money, and invest it in pure, original, real, art, from a living artist.
 The benefits last generations and can be enjoyed daily.
 Buying Art in an investment in your good health and the health of those around you.

 Here are five paintings to invest your tax refund into;

-Symbolic and painted with a distinctive Canadian ‘pop art’ style, these figurative landscapes bring together realistically painted subjects, set against vividly painted backdrops.
+Symbolic and painted with a distinctive Canadian ‘pop art’ style, these figurative landscapes bring together realistically painted subjects, set against vividly abstracted backgrounds.
 Creating stories about the landscape, rather than true to life representations.
-This collection of paintings features people enjoying vast outdoor spaces, something that is plentiful in Canada.
+This collection of paintings features people and wildlife enjoying vast outdoor spaces, something that is plentiful in Canada.
 Sometimes musical or lyrical in nature, the artist paints stories influenced by her love of the geography of Canada.